COMMIT TO CONTINUOUS IMPROVEMENT WITH MONTHLY FACILITATED REFLECTIVE PRACTICE SESSIONS

 MORE OPTIONS FOR RESPONDING TO THE DEMANDS OF INTERPRETING

-WE OFFER MONTHLY LIVE REFLECTIVE PRACTICE SESSIONS.
-REGISTRATION FOR THE CURRENT QUARTER HAS CLOSED.
+WE OFFER MONTHLY LIVE REFLECTIVE PRACTICE SESSIONS FOR SIGN LANGUAGE INTERPRETERS

 "I love knowing I have a place to take the questions and ethical dilemmas I run into in my work.
 I always leave these sessions with new tools, ideas, and perspectives.
 Working through cases together reminds me I'm not alone, and makes me feel reinvigorated about my work as an interpreter."